 Our CEO, Chander Dhall, became fascinated with machine learning over a decade ago.
 Having a masters in computer science, he has always kept up with academia even though the company primarily works on projects for mid and large size Fortune 500 corporations.
-Having been awarded by both Microsoft (Microsoft Most Valuable Professional for eight straight years) and Google (Google Developer Expert), he has been fortunate to interact with and share knowledge with the ones who create these technologies.
+Having been awarded by both Microsoft (Microsoft Most Valuable Professional for close to a decade) and Google (Google Developer Expert), he has been fortunate to interact with and share knowledge with the ones who create these technologies.

 Since Cazton is a big supporter of open source, we have experts who have contributed to open source machine learning libraries as well as data engineering libraries.
 Our team consists of experts who not only have PhDs as well as Masters’ degrees in data science and machine learning and are Open Source contributors who have created their own ML libraries, they also have years of experience in the industry.
 That’s one reason our team has been working on serious machine learning projects long before any of our competitors.
 Machine learning projects require serious understanding of data.
 Cazton data scientists with years of successful experience in the industry have worked in multiple business domains.
 Our machine learning experts not only evaluate the data, but are adept at all facets of data engineering.
 If you are serious about doing machine learning right, please check out our expert machine learning team of PhDs, as well as Microsoft-awarded Most Valuable Professionals and Google Developer Experts.